 Build Quality: The Danelectro pedals are renowned for being enclosed in below-par housing.
 The whole pedal is pretty much plastic and feels like it could fail on you at the next stomp.

 These were my thoughts until I actually had a Danelectro FAB distortion pedal on my board for a while and it held up.
 The thing about the FAB series of pedals is that, whilst the build quality is pretty bad, the actual pedal inside the casing is really good.
 And this is true for a lot of the pedals in this range, not only the chorus pedal.

 Size: As far as pedals go, the Danelectro FAB chorus is a pretty weird and odd shape.
 It’s quite rounded in the way it was designed and the 1/4 jack inputs and outputs are on the back of the pedal.
 This was something that annoyed me a little bit.
 But, for the price of this chorus pedal, it is insanely hard to complain.

 Controls: The FAB chorus pedal has three controls which are pretty cool for an affordable chorus pedal.
-The controls allow you to play with the level of the effect, the speed of the effect and well as the depth of the chorus effect.
+The controls allow you to play with the level of the effect, the speed of the effect, and well the depth of the chorus effect.

 5) Biyang Baby Boom Chorus

 There are tons of cheap and affordable chorus pedals on the market that are clones and copies of more expensive pedals.
 The Biyang is a pedal that is its own thing.
 And, is not a clone or copy of another pedal.

 That is what I absolutely love about this Biyang chorus pedal.
 Don’t get me wrong, my pedal collection is flooded with clones and copies of pedals and I have no such problem with it as a concept.

 I’m just trying to give context to understand that this cheap chorus pedal by Biyang is one that can stand on its own.